piroor/webextensions-lib-diff/README.md

-# webextensions-lib-diff
+# webextensions-lib-dom-updater

-Diff implementation (and DOM Updater) for browser extensions
+A simple DOM Updater for browser extensions.
+This includes a diff implementation ported from Python.